ibr5500/ibr5500/README.md

 Software developer, and Designer.
 ---------------------------------

 I have been learning coding since 2018, and I am passionate about FrontEnd development.
+My coding languages: JavaScript, React, and python.

 * 🌍  I'm based in Jeddah, Saudi Arabia.
 * 🧠  I'm learning Advance JavaScript
 * 🤝  I'm open to collaborating on React, and JavaScript projects.
 * ⚡  I'm an athlete (Track, and Marathon), and football (soccer) player.

 ### Skills